 Did your boss refuse to pay you for your unused vacation days after you quit, or were fired?
 If so, the best course of action is to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
-At the Spitz Law Firm, you will meet with an employment lawyer who will be able to tell you what your legal rights are and the best way to protect them.
+At Spitz, The Employee’s Law Firm, you will meet with an employment lawyer who will be able to tell you what your legal rights are and the best way to protect them.

 If you believe that your employer is not paying you all of your wages, paying you less than minimum wage, unlawfully deducting money from your paycheck, not paying you time and a half for overtime, denying you your PTO, or is otherwise cheating you out of wages requires contact the minimum wage violation lawyers and overtime claim attorneys at Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.
 You may have a claim under the Federal Fair Labor Standards Act or Ohio Fair Labor Standards Act.
 The wage and hour lawyers at Spitz, The Employee’s Law Firm will provide you with the best options for your wage and hour pay dispute situation.
 If you even think that you may be entitled to overtime pay that you are not being paid, call 866-797-6040.